 Mike Scaccia, guitarist for long-running metal act Ministry, died at the age of 47 on Saturday night (Dec.
 22).

-According to Rolling Stone, Scaccia collapsed onstage during a performance at the Rail Club in Fort Worth, Tex. on Saturday night.
-Al Jourgensen, the lead singer of Ministry, confirmed that Scaccia had passed away in a Facebook post on Sunday.
+Scaccia collapsed onstage during a performance at the Rail Club in Fort Worth, Tex. on Saturday night.
+Al Jourgensen, the lead singer of Ministry, confirmed that Scaccia had passed away in a post on the Ministry website (above).

 "I just lost my lil' brother and my best friend - the 13th Planet compound is devastated, completely in shock and shattered," Jourgensen wrote in a messages to fans.
 "Mikey was not only the best guitar player in the history of music, but he was a close, close, close part of our family - and I just lost a huge chunk of my heart today.
 Our lives are forever changed.
 Life without Mikey is like orange juice without pulp - kind of bland.
 I have no words to express what this guy meant to me, my family, my career. . . . everything! ...
 Rest in peace my brother, my friend, my heart.
 Please pray for Mike Scaccia and Jenny, his wife and their children, and his family."